rayheberer/SC2Agents/README.md

 $ python -m run --map MoveToCheckpoint --agent deepq_agents.DQNMoveOnly --training=False
 ```

 Use the `--save_dir` and `--ckpt_name` flags to specify a TensorFlow checkpoint to read from and write to.
-By default, an agent will store checkpoint in `./checkpoints/<name-of-agent-class>`.
+By default, an agent will store checkpoints in `./checkpoints/<name-of-agent-class>`.

 ### 6. Watch a Replay